Ode to Humor

 That in each word I seek some paltry gain?

-I supplicate for eyebrows not to raise,
+I supplicate, for eyebrows not to raise,

-Averting shadowed frowns that might cause pain.
+Avoiding frowns whose shadow might cause pain.

 My heart, served on a platter, unrequited;